jeshernandez/OSG-R10-Adapter/README.md

 - `bluetooth.provider`: choose `windows` or `linux` (defaults to the host OS if left blank).
 Windows uses the WinRT-based connector; the Linux path is being migrated to a BlueZ-backed provider.
 - `bluetoothDeviceName` / `bluetoothDeviceAddress`: name or MAC of the R10.
 If Linux/BlueZ reports only the MAC, set `bluetoothDeviceAddress` (e.g. `F4:9D:AA:D0:05:05`).
+- `bluetoothAdapterName`: (Linux) optionally pin the adapter to use (for example `hci0`) if you have more than one controller.
 - Adjust altitude, tee distance, temperature, etc. in `settings.json` as before.

+### Garmin R10 GATT reference

+When the device is paired/trusted, the firmware exposes the following services:
+- Standard: `00001800` (Generic Access), `00001801` (Generic Attribute), `0000180A` (Device Info), `0000180F` (Battery), `0000FE1F` (E6 transport shim)
+- Proprietary interface service `6A4E2800-667B-11E3-949A-0800200C9A66` (used for the protobuf transport and handshake)
+- Measurement/control/status service `6A4E3400-667B-11E3-949A-0800200C9A66`, which contains the characteristics we subscribe to:
+  - Measurement notifications `6A4E3401-667B-11E3-949A-0800200C9A66`
+  - Control point `6A4E3402-667B-11E3-949A-0800200C9A66`
+  - Status `6A4E3403-667B-11E3-949A-0800200C9A66`

+The adapter code mirrors the Garmin workflow: it subscribes to those characteristics (measurement → control → status) and then runs the interface-service handshake implemented in `LaunchMonitorDevice.Setup()`.
+On Linux you must pair/trust the R10 first (e.g., via `bluetoothctl`) so BlueZ exposes these services.

 ## Using Direct Bluetooth Connector